nehaljwani/team.exiv2.org/book/IMaEA.md

 ### PNG and the Zlib compression library

 PNG usually compresses chunked data using Flate (lossless) compression.
 For simplicity tvisitor.cpp does does not link zlib and therefore cannot decompress these chunks.  tvisitor.cpp is unable to verify that the checksums are correct.
-Exiv2 is normally linked by with zlib and can perform those tasks.
+Exiv2 is normally linked with zlib and can perform those tasks.
 I recommend that you read the Exiv2 library code if you want to learn about using zlib and metadata.

 I'm very pleased to say that neither the Exiv2 or XMP metadata in the image book/png.png have been compressed and can be easily reported by tvisitor.cpp.
 It's very satisfying to  use images from this book as test data for the code in this book.